‘Star Wars: Episode 8’: Why The Jedi Has To End & What Kylo Ren Is Up To In ‘The Last Jedi’

 Kylo Ren appears briefly in the Star Wars: Episode 8 trailer.
 He’s still wielding his infamous crackling lightsaber and now has a scar from when Rey slashed his face in their climactic lightsaber fight in The Force Awakens.

 However, it’s the image of Kylo’s Episode 7 mask, which was probably destroyed along with Starkiller Base, that is more striking.
 Why is the Star Wars: The Last Jedi trailer showing fans the broken headgear?
-Why is it important?

 Perhaps this is a hint that Kylo Ren, having killed his father, is no longer hiding who he truly is.
-Some have theorized that this is a step towards moving back to the light side of the Force and fighting the First Order alongside Luke, Rey, Poe (Oscar Isaac), and the rest of the Resistance.
+Some have theorized that this is a step towards moving back to the Light Side of the Force and fighting the First Order alongside Luke, Rey, Poe (Oscar Isaac), and the rest of the Resistance.
 Others have taken this further, suggesting that Kylo is the “last Jedi” and that he is the true protagonist of Episode 8.

 THE LAST JEDI is plural!!!
 Luke and Rey?
 Luke and Kylo Ren?
 Luke and – ??? #StarWars #TheLastJedi